-A few years later I moved to Scotland where I studied the guitar formally for a year or so and passed all my grade examinations.
+A few years later I moved to Scotland and there I studied the guitar formally and passed all the necessary grade examinations.

-Self-taught, I have learnt by working my way througha large part of the classical guitar repertoire and trusting my musicality.
-At regular intervals I have studied in private masterclasses with some of the best guitarists of our generation and in the classical world today; Guitarists such as Carlos Bonnel, Timothy Walker, Jonathan Leathwood, Xuefei Yang, Dimitris Kotronakis and others.
+Self-taught I have learnt by working my way through all the classical guitar repertoire and trusting my own sense of musicality.
+At regular intervals I have studied privately with some of the best guitarists of our generation and in the classical world today; Guitarists such as Carlos Bonnel, Timothy Walker, Jonathan Leathwood, Sarn Dyer, Xuefei Yang, Dimitris Kotronakis and others.

-I received my BA hons and B.ED in music from the University of Anglia Ruskin University, and taught music in schools for fifteen years.
-I also taught the guitar full time working for Northamptonshire and Cambridgeshire music services.
+I received my BA hons and B.ED music from the University of East Anglia and have taught music in schools for fifteen years.
+I taught guitar full time whilst working for Northamptonshire and Cambridgeshire music services.